-Choose the minimum number of bars that you wish to see in the chart.
-More bars may be visible if space in the dashboard allows it.
-Otherwise, when more bars than those visible are available, a small down arrow appears at the bottom right corner of the chart.
+• If more bars than the configured minimum are available for display, bars in excess may still be directly visible as long as there is space left in the dashboard.
+Otherwise, a small down arrow appears at the bottom right corner of the chart.

 Hover the mouse cursor over the bar chart and the small arrow turns into a slider.
 Use the slider to scroll through all the values in the bar chart.
 If you leave the bar chart after scrolling, small arrows appear again to indicate the availability of more results either to the top or to the bottom of the chart, or both, when applicable.